wp-plugins/checkout-address-suggestion-and-autocomplete-for-woocommerce/readme.txt

 <a href="http://demo.magerips.com/">Demo For Checkout Address Suggestion And Autocomplete For Woocommerce</a>

-Please send me your support Request and feedback  <a href="http://www.magerips.com/index.php/contacts/">Contact Us</a> for any new features you want to see in next version of this plugin.I will be glad to receive feedback.
+Please send me your support Request and feedback  <a href="http://www.magerips.com/index.php/contacts/">Contact Us</a> for any new features.

+== Check Out our Premium Plugins ==

+* <a href="http://codecanyon.net/item/whatsapp-sharing-for-woocommerce/10643908" title="WhatsApp Sharing For WooCommerce ">WhatsApp Sharing For WooCommerce </a>
+* <a href="http://codecanyon.net/item/product-price-info-for-woocommerce/11117084" title="Product Price Info For WooCommerce ">Product Price Info For WooCommerce </a>

 = Features: =